Avoid a memory page allocation on mount(2)

 On a mount, the kernel internally allocates a page of memory where

-is copied to.
+data is copied to.
 If the whole page cannot be copied from upstream

 because a fault happened, the remaining buffer is memset’ed to 0.

-If there are no options to pass down, using NULL
+If there are no options to pass down, using NULL is preferable to

 the empty string, as the kernel will not allocate a memory page and